jmelovich/VectorDatabasePluginUE/README.md

 This plugin adds a simplified Vector Database type to Unreal Engine 5, designed with blueprints in mind.
 ## WARNING: WORK IN PROGRESS

 This is still in an early state, so don't be surprised if you experience crashes.
-This information is useful for me however, so don't be afraid to open an issue or send crash logs my way.
+I am making this plugin for myself for some particular projects, but I figured it'd be nice to share it.
+If you do try it out and experience issues, feel free to open a new issue with any log information that could be helpful.

 ## Installation